The NYT’s latest Russiagate story on George Papadopoulos is not believable. Here’s why

 The DNC emails were published by Wikileaks on 22nd July 2016.
 The FBI launched the Russiagate inquiry in late July 2016, probably after the DNC emails were published.

 This was however after the FBI had interviewed Christopher Steele, the compiler of the Trump Dossier, in early July 2016.
-The first entry of the Trump Dossier is as a matter of fact dated 20th June 2016, and it is likely that before the FBI launched the Russiagate inquiry in late July 2016 the FBI had already seen it.
+The Trump Dossier’s first two entries are dated 20th June 2016 and 19th July 2016 – ie. before publication of the DNC emails – and it is likely that before the FBI launched the Russiagate inquiry in late July 2016 it had seen them.

 The New York Times says that the FBI received the information about Papadopoulos’s bragging in front of the Australian High Commissioner after the DNC emails were published.
 However the FBI did not actually interview Papadopoulos until 27th January 2017.

-What seems to have happened is that over the course of that inquiry the FBI went through all the information it received which might touch on the inquiry.
+What seems to have happened is that after the Russiagate inquiry was launched the FBI went through all the information it received which might touch on the inquiry.
 At some point the Australian High Commissioner’s report about Papadopoulos’s bragging in May 2016 in the London bar came up and a decision was taken to interview him.

 However – contrary to what the New York Times says – the FBI cannot have accorded this any great importance since though the Russiagate inquiry was launched at the end of July 2016 the FBI did not interview Papadopoulos until 27th January 2017 ie. six months later.